Jeremiah Chapter 9

 There is only one help and He is the LORD.
-If they heed the message sent to them by Jeremiah and do the things God has told them to do, they will be spared.
+If the people heed the message sent to them by Jeremiah and do the things God has told them to do, they will be spared.
 God’s nature is not to punish.
 His nature is lovingkindness, judgement, and righteousness.
-Because He is just, He must bring this correction on this people.
-There will be a remnant saved even in this terrible time.
+Because He is just, He must bring correction on this people.
+There will, however, be a remnant saved, even in this terrible time.

 Jeremiah 9:25 “Behold, the days come, saith the LORD, that I will punish all [them which are] circumcised with the uncircumcised;”

 Or, “are coming”.
-It seems to respect the time after the Babylonish captivity, when the punishment being threatened took place, and not before.
+It seems to refer to the time after the Babylonian captivity, when the punishment being threatened took place, and not before.

 Just because they were descended from Abraham and have been circumcised to prove it, will not save them.
 They have been living like the uncircumcised world, and they will be punished the same as them.
 This says to me, just because you claim to be a Christian is not enough.
 You must live the Christian life.
 Christ must indwell you to the extent that your whole being, inside and out, is Christ like.
 To be Christ like, saves you.